alecdavidson/CivGen/README.md

 Open gui

 ###### Additional Notes
-> Main.py is essential version 1 of this before I made several improvements

 > A large part of this is inspired by Dael Kingsmill's video on Creating Towns and NPCs: https://youtu.be/sJd6g--Ok_A